-This Official Statement, which includes the cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of (i) \$114,425,000 principal amount of Bond Anticipation Notes, 2014 Series A (the "2014 Series A Bond Anticipation Notes"), (ii) \$130,000,000 principal amount of Revenue Anticipation Notes, 2014 Series A Revenue Anticipation Notes") and (iii) \$69,900,000 principal amount of Revenue Anticipation Notes, 2014 Series B (the "2014 Series B Revenue Anticipation Notes"), and together with the 2014 Series A Bond Anticipation Notes and the 2014 Series A Revenue Anticipation Notes are collectively referred to herein as the "2014 Revenue Anticipation Notes."
+This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$198,470,000 principal amount of Tax Anticipation Notes, 2015 Series A (the "Notes").
 The Notes are dated the date of delivery.
-The interest rates, maturities and price to yield of the Notes are set forth on the cover of this Official Statement.
+The interest rate, maturity and price or yield of the Notes are set forth on the cover page of this Official Statement.
 The Notes are not subject to redemption prior to maturity.